numbat-tutorials/tutorial_packaging_your_code/README.md

 You will need a basic understanding of R to the level explained in [R4DS](https://r4ds.hadley.nz/).
 Some knowledge of Quarto or RMarkdown will be useful.

-Knowledge of `git`, and an ability to use GitHub will be required. **Please ensure you have a GitHub account ready for this tutorial**.
+Knowledge of `git`, and an ability to use GitHub is advised. **To follow all the exercises, needs you to have a GitHub account ready for this tutorial**.

 ## Structure of the tutorial